That estimated dollar amount results from a -23.9% decline from $1.7 billion five years earlier in 2020.

 - Modelo Brewery (beer)

 One key indicator of a country’s economic performance is its unemployment rate.
-Cuba’s unemployment rate averaged 1.39% for 2022, down from an average 1.47% during 2021, according to Statista.
+Cuba’s unemployment rate averaged 1.5% for 2024, down from an average 1.7% during 2023 according to Trading Economics metrics.

 Cuba’s capital city is Havana.